RyamSousa/RyamSousa/README.md

 # Hello everyone 👋

->My name is Ryam Sousa.
+>My name is Ryam Sousa. :smiley:

 <p>

 >I graduated in the area of Computer Technician and currently studying
 >the Information Technology course.
-I am an aspiring software developer and     >study web development, more specifically on the backend.
+I am an aspiring software developer and
+>study web development, more specifically on the backend.

 </p>
 <p>